2015–16 New Mexico Lobos women's basketball team

 The 2015–16 New Mexico Lobos women's basketball team represented the University of New Mexico during the 2015–16 NCAA Division I women's basketball season.
-The Lobos, led by fifth year head coach Yvonne Sanchez, were played their home games at The Pit with one game at Johnson Gymnasium and were a members of the Mountain West Conference.
+The Lobos, led by fifth-year head coach Yvonne Sanchez, played their home games at The Pit with one game at Johnson Gymnasium and were members of the Mountain West Conference.
 They finished the season 17–15, 9–9 in Mountain West play to finish in a tie for fifth place.
 They advanced to the semifinals of the Mountain West women's tournament, where they lost to Colorado State.
 They were invited to the Women's Basketball Invitational, where they lost to North Dakota in the first round.

 On March 18, the school fired Yvonne Sanchez.
-She finished at New Mexico with a 5 year record of 77–81.
+She finished at New Mexico with a five-year record of 77–81.